Dancing in the Street: Personnel

-The Mamas and the Papas version
+The Mamas & the Papas version

 Background

-In 1966, the folk rock group, the Mamas & the Papas, recorded a cover version of the song "Dancing in the Street", which was taken from their second studio album The Mamas and the Papas.
+In 1966, the folk rock group the Mamas & the Papas recorded a cover version of "Dancing in the Street", which was taken from their self-titled second studio album.
 Cass Elliot sang the lead vocal, while the other members did their harmonies in the background.
 This version featured an instrumental section.
 The song's ending is humorous, which featured Elliot and Papa Denny Doherty having a dialogue listing the cities in both the United States, as well as Halifax, Nova Scotia, Canada, where Doherty was from, before the song's fade.
 At the Monterey Pop Festival in 1967, the Mamas and the Papas ended their set with "Dancing in the Street", before Elliot told the audience at the festival: "You're on your own, babies, 'cause we're sure on ours."
 This was the last time that the group performed live in concert.

 "Dancing in the Street" was produced by Lou Adler and issued as the B-side of the single "Words of Love" on the Dunhill Records label.
 It reached No. 73 on the Billboard Hot 100 chart.
 Cash Box said it was "a powerful reading of the Motown sound with Cass Elliot singing a powerful lead."

+"Words of Love" reached number 3 in Canada.

-In 1969, Elliot covered the song on her television special, The Mama Cass Television Program.
+In 1969, Elliot performed the song on her television special, The Mama Cass Television Program.